 You are not alone.
 We’re here to help.

-No one has more experience than SGB when it comes to prosecuting sex offenders.
-Several of our lawyers are former sex crimes prosecutors who spent years holding people accountable for their actions.
-Sexual assault is a deeply personal, emotional, and traumatic experience for most, and we will be there and support you throughout your recovery.
+No one has more experience than SGB when it comes to holding sex offenders accountable.
+Several of our lawyers are former sex crimes prosecutors who spent years prosecuting this crime.
+Sexual assault is a deeply personal, emotional, and traumatic experience, and we will be there and support you throughout your recovery.
 We serve as compassionate advocates, empowering our clients to fight back and regain control over their lives and bodies.
-We understand, and we will leverage all available resources to win, including our emotional investment in your unique case.
+We understand, and our attorneys for sexual assault victims will leverage all available resources to win, including our emotional investment in your unique case.
 Please check out our blog for more information.

 Do I need a civil lawyer?

 Civil lawsuits are the mechanism by which a victim can hold others accountable.
 The purpose of a civil lawsuit is to obtain compensation for your injuries.
 A civil lawsuit often has the added benefit of protecting others from future harm, because the responsible party makes changes to prevent the situation occurring again.
-If you are successful in your lawsuit you may be awarded compensation for your injuries, including past and future medical expenses, lost wages, missed educational opportunities, and emotional distress.
+If our lawyers representing sexual assault victims are successful in your lawsuit, you may be awarded compensation for your injuries, including past and future medical expenses, lost wages, missed educational opportunities, and emotional distress.

 In some situations, the State may not pursue prosecution, even when the victim wants to press charges.
 A case may lack enough evidence or may have occurred too long ago to be pursued.
-A civil case has different considerations and time requirements.
+A civil case has different considerations, burdens of proof, and time requirements.
 Even when criminal charges aren’t filed, a civil case may still be viable.

-SGB has experienced, compassionate attorneys who can discuss your options with you.
+SGB has experienced, compassionate attorneys who represent sexual assault victims and who can discuss your options with you.